Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 Craving sweet potato balls?

-View Our ProductsFrequently Asked Questions
+Frequently Asked Questions

 Many traditional Singapore desserts are perfect supper food.
 Green bean soup and red bean soup are classic warm supper choices.
-Sweet potato balls can be air-fried in minutes from frozen.
+Sweet potato balls can be boiled in minutes straight from frozen.
 Tau huay (soybean pudding), tang yuan, and bubur cha cha are other traditional options available at late-night hawker stalls or for home preparation.

 Most dessert hawker stalls close by 9-10pm.
 A handful of late-night hawker centres like Old Airport Road, Geylang Serai, and Whampoa Makan Place have stalls open until midnight or later.
 For guaranteed late-night desserts, keeping frozen options at home or ordering from 24-hour delivery platforms is more reliable.